 If you have a curious dog 15 pounds or less that does very well in public when held close to you, a carrier you wear on your front may be just the thing for you both.
 This is a wonderful way to keep your eye on him if he’s still learning his behaviors and will still need a few reminders, or if you just want to dote on him – whatever works for you!

 There are right around 700 customer reviews on Amazon for this front wearing dog carrier and with its overall rating of 4.2 stars, you can take comfort that it’s very likely to meet your needs.
-And at just over $20 (depending on the color and pattern you pick) it’s an excellent investment.
+And for around $20 (depending on the color and pattern you pick), it’s an excellent investment.